 According to Hunting Waterfalls, for an 8-hour cooking time using a slow cooker, you will roughly use 1.2-1.7kWh of electricity.
 With the average cost of electricity being around $0.13/kWh, the slow cooker will cost you roughly 16-22 cents for the eight hours of cooking.

-Also, At roughly 150-210 Watts the slow cooker only costs around 2-3 cents per hour to run.
-A meal cooked over 8 hours will therefore cost between 12-53 cents depending on your slow cooker and electricity costs.
+Also, at roughly 150-210 watts, the slow cooker only costs around 2-3 cents per hour to run.
+A meal cooked over 8 hours will, therefore, cost between 16-24 cents, depending on your slow cooker and electricity costs.

-Is A Slow Cooker A Good Investment?
+Is a Slow Cooker a Good Investment?